 5. Dental Health

-Did you know that coconut oil can be used as a toothpaste?
-You can maintain your dog's dental health, combat gum disease, and diminish bad breath by brushing their teeth with coconut oil.
+Coconut oil can also be used as a toothpaste You can maintain your dog’s dental health, combat gum disease, and diminish bad breath by brushing their teeth with coconut oil.
 The lauric acid in coconut oil kills the bacteria that causes tooth decay and stinky breath in your dog’s mouth.

 You can clean their teeth using coconut oil in one of two ways: using a canine toothbrush or letting them do the work themselves by chewing an oil-coated bone.
 To accomplish the latter, dip a dry bone in melted coconut oil and let it dry out.
-Once dry, give Fido the oil-soaked bone and let him go to chow town!
+Once dry, give your dog the bone to chew on.

 6. Repel Fleas and Ticks